QuantumBytesAI/Quantum_BBB_V1/README.md

 ---

-## ᴡʀɪᴛᴇ ɴᴇᴡ ᴍᴏᴅᴜʟᴇs
+## Write New Modules

-Add license text here; get it from below.
+Add license text here; obtain it from below.

 ```python
 from Quantum import pbot, quantum  # This is bot's client